darius-all-new/open-factory-assistant/README.md

 mkcert localhost
 ```

 You don't need to use mkcert.
-As long as you have the key and cert files in the `certs` folder, that's the important part.
+Just make sure you have the key and cert files in the `certs` folder.

 ### Browser Compatibility